 Needs adapter for USB-C systems.

-Connect up to 3 displays.
+Connect up to three displays.
 High-speed data transfer.
 Supports 4K and Full HD displays.
-Includes 3 USB 3.0, 2 USB 2.0, Gigabit Ethernet ports, headphone jack, etc.
+Includes three USB 3.0, two USB 2.0, Gigabit Ethernet ports, headphone jack, etc.

 The ability to connect to multiple 4K displays would have been nice.

-Telecommuting is more prevalent in today’s workforce than ever before.
-With technological advances in communications and computing, the workplace is almost anywhere you want it to be.
-Making this transient work-life more convenient are laptop docking stations.
-They allow a laptop to become the hub of productivity, connecting it to numerous digital accessories at any work site.
-From printers, to external hard-drives and standalone monitors, a docking station turns any laptop into a more complete machine.
+Telecommuting is increasingly prevalent in today’s workforce.
+With technological advances in communications and computing, you can set up your workplace almost anywhere.
+Laptop docking stations make this transient work-life more convenient and allow a laptop to become the hub of productivity, connecting a laptop to numerous digital accessories at any work site.
+From printers to external hard drives and standalone monitors, a docking station turns any laptop into a more complete machine.

-Most laptop owners have multiple devices at their home, and at their office, that they use on a regular basis.
-A good laptop docking station affords the user effortless switching between these locales without sacrificing convenience.
-A simple plug and go solution for workers on the go.
-What’s more, they deem most laptops more functional as they expand the number of USB outlets available to any worker.
+Most laptop owners have multiple devices in their homes and offices that they use on a regular basis.
+A good laptop docking station affords the user effortless switching between these locales without sacrificing convenience and provides a simple plug-and-go solution for workers on the go.
+What’s more, they make most laptops more functional, as they expand the number of USB outlets available to any worker.